truaxki/ADK-demo/coordinator_agent/README.md

   - `search.py` - Web search functionality
   - `preferences.py` - User preference management
   - `conversation.py` - Greeting and farewell handlers

+## Troubleshooting

+If you encounter an error like `Function weather_agent is not found in the tools_dict`, make sure the coordinator agent is properly delegating to sub-agents using the '@agent_name' format instead of trying to call functions directly.
+This error occurs when the LLM tries to call a tool with the same name as a sub-agent instead of delegating to that sub-agent.

 ## License